 - 2 tablespoon chili crisp

-- 1 cup cream or coconut milk room temperature
+- 1 cup heavy whipping cream or coconut milk room temperature

 - 1 tablespoon soy sauce optional